mongodb-partners/Atlas_to_Redshift/README.md

 o.
 Ensure the job ran successfully

 p.
-Validate the table and data in Redshift.
+Validate the table and data in Redshift as described below.

   i.
 Search for Redshift in AWS search bar.

   ii.
 Open the "Amazon Redshift" service.

   iii. select "Query" from the left side panel.

   iv. click "Connect to Database" on the right.

   v.
 Choose the "Create a new connection" , provide the database credentials and click "Connect".

   v.
 Run the select query for the Redshift table created earlier, to validate the results.

   example: select * from customer_activity

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/redshiftoutput.png)